-NOTE If you do not want to make any JBOD as unconfigured good drives, select the Do not convert JBOD drives to unconfigured good drives check box, and the MegaRAID Storage Manager application skips changing any selected JBOD to unconfigured good drive.
+NOTE If you do not want to make any JBOD as unconfigured good drives, select the Do not convert JBOD drives to unconfigured good drives check box, and the MegaRAID Storage Manager application skips those JBOD drives that have an OS or a file system installed on them.
+The message states that any attempt to convert the listed JBOD drives to unconfigured good drives would remove the existing data on the drives.
+Click Yes if you want to proceed with the conversion.
+Otherwise, click No to return to the previous screen and unselect those JBOD drives that have the OS installed on them.